Atomicorp/gvm/README.md

 # GVM / Openvas Packaging Project

-The Openvas packaging project is an Atomicorp designed project to install and configure the [Openvas](http://www.openvas.org) vulnerability scanner Version 20.08 on a Redhat, Centos or Fedora system.
+The GVM (Formerly: Openvas) project is an Atomicorp designed effort to install and configure the [Openvas](http://www.openvas.org) vulnerability scanner Version 21.04 on a Redhat, Rocky, Centos or Fedora Linux platforms.

 Visit our website for the latest information.  [www.atomicorp.com](http://www.atomicorp.com)

 ## Currently Supported Platforms

 * Redhat 8
+* Rocky 8
 * Centos 8
+* Fedora 33
-* Fedora 32
+* Fedora 34
 * Docker